 Make sure to arrive during the day

-This goes without saying, try to avoid arriving into an unknown city when it’s dark.
+This goes without saying, try to avoid arriving in an unknown location late at night.
 As well as being safer, you’re also more likely to be able to find your way around.
 If its unavoidable make sure you have made advance arrangements for getting where you need to go with a reputable company.
 If you’re not sure about a certain area, then don’t go.
 Always go with your gut.

 Stay in accommodation with other solo travellers

-If you’re going on a break specifically geared towards solo travellers, you’ll likely be staying the same hotel or even in dorms.
-However, if you’re going on holiday yourself you may want to consider B&Bs or hostels as these will provide you with greater opportunities to meet other solo travellers.
-You can share your experiences and take tips from each other, you might even spend a few hours visiting things together.
+If you’re going on a break specifically geared towards solo travellers, you’ll likely be staying in the same hotel or even in dorms.
+However, if you’re going on holiday on your own you may want to consider B&Bs or hostels as these will provide you with greater opportunities to meet fellow solo travellers.
+You can share your experiences and take tips from each other; you might even spend a few hours visiting things together.

 Bring a book

-If you don’t like the thought of sitting alone in a café or restaurant eating, then bring a book.
-Not only are they entertaining company, but they are also a good non-verbal signal if you're not in the mood for talking to anyone.
-Even better bring a journal to jot down any thoughts, experiences or impressions of your trip – it can really help to jog your memory in years to come.
+If you don’t like the thought of eating alone in a café or restaurant, then take a book along.
+Not only are they entertaining company, but they are also a good non-verbal signal (better than a phone) if you're not in the mood for talking to anyone.
+If you are so inclined bring a journal to jot down any thoughts, experiences or impressions of your trip – it can really help to jog your memory in years to come.

 Photocopy your passport

-Leave a copy back home, and a copy in your suitcase, just in case.
+Leave a copy with a friend/relative, and a copy in your suitcase, just in case.
 Make copies of other important documents like driving licence, travel insurance and any paper tickets or reservations.
 Also make sure you have some of your emergency contacts written down somewhere just in case you lose your phone.